 Can I wash my dreads?

 You can and should most definitely wash your dreads (wool and natural ones!).
 For wool dreadlocks I recommend no more than once per week.
-For natural dreadlocks, you’ll want to find a washing schedule that suites your body and lifestyle.
+For natural dreadlocks, you’ll want to find a washing schedule that suits your body and lifestyle.
 Many of my clients wash once per week.
 I recommend no more than twice per week, as it is extremely important that your dreadlocks dry completely between washes.
 You can use a blow-dryer on both your natural dreadlocks as well as wool/synthetic dreads.
 See my section on type of shampoo to use and washing below for detailed directions.

 Can I swim with my dreadlocks?